GaloyMoney/blink/docs/DEVELOPMENT_ENVIRONMENT.md

 1. If `direnv` is installed _and_ hooked into your shell, you can `cd` into the repository and `nix` will bootstrap the environment for you using the flake.
-2. Otherwise, you can execute `nix develop` to enter the environment, `nix develop --command <command>` to execute a command, or use the environment in whatever way your prefer.
+2. Otherwise, you can execute `nix develop` to enter the environment, `nix develop --command <command>` to execute a command, or use the environment in whatever way you prefer.

 ## Troubleshooting Potential Service Conflicts